Ian R Driscoll, MD, FACS

 Associate Professor Of Surgery And Director, UF Health Shands Burn Center

 About Ian R Driscoll

-Dr. Driscoll is a board-certified surgeon with sub-specialty training in burn surgery and surgical critical care.
-He earned his medical degree from the UF College of Medicine in 2006.
-He completed a residency in general surgery at Walter Reed Army Medical Center in Washington, DC, devoting a year of his training to research at R. Adams Cowley Shock Trauma Center in Baltimore, MD.
-While on active duty with the US Army, he completed a burn surgery fellowship at the US Army Institute of Surgical Research (USAISR), at Fort Sam Houston, Texas.
-Upon leaving military service, Dr. Driscoll completed a fellowship in surgical critical care at Brigham and Women’s Hospital in Boston.
+I earned my medical degree from the UF College of Medicine.
+I completed my general surgery internship and residency at Walter Reed Army Medical Center in Washington, where I devoted a year of my training to research at R. Adams Cowley Shock Trauma Center.
+While on active duty with the US Army, I completed a burn surgery fellowship at the US Army Institute of Surgical Research (USAISR), at Fort Sam Houston, Texas.
+Upon leaving military service, I completed a fellowship in surgical critical care at Brigham and Women’s Hospital in Boston.

-Dr. Driscoll is devoted to the education of trainees in medicine and allied health professions, multidisciplinary providers of burn care, and community partners.
-He is a member of several professional organizations, including the International Society for Burn Injuries, the American Burn Association, the American College of Surgeons, and the Association of Military Surgeons of the United States.
-Dr. Driscoll has contributed to over 20 peer-reviewed publications.
+I am devoted to educating trainees in medicine and allied health professions, multidisciplinary providers of burn care and community partners.
+I conduct clinical research in burns and trauma and am a member of several professional organizations, including the International Society for Burn Injuries, the American Burn Association, the American College of Surgeons and the Association of Military Surgeons of the United States.

 SurgeryAmerican Board of Surgery

 Surgical Critical CareAmerican Board of Surgery

 - Critical Care Surgery

 - Traumatic Injury